 In 1990 Congress imposed a numerical cap on the number of H-1B visas issued each fiscal year.
 The first cap set H-1B numbers at 65,000 annually.
 In the thriving economy of the late 1990s, the cap was prematurely reached in FY 1997, FY 1998, FY 1999, and FY 2000.
 Once a fiscal year's cap was reached, all additional H-1B petitions were returned until a new fiscal year began, thus causing significant strain on U.S. businesses.
 To alleviate this problem, Congress raised the fiscal year cap to 115,000 for FY 1999 and FY 2000, and then to 195,000 for FY 2001-2003.
 However, barring Congressional action, the cap will remain at 65,000.

 Given the situation, it is crucial that you act now!
 There are several things you should be doing today to ensure that you will be able to hire the employees you need.
-Please call us immediately to discuss the best strategy for your company and obtaining H-1B Visas.
+Please contact us immediately to discuss the best strategy for your company and obtaining H-1B Visas.
 Savitz Law in Boston specializes in business immigration law.